holochain/docs-pages/src/pages/concepts/7_validation.md

 ![](/assets/img/concepts/7.12-hold.png){.sz80p} {.center}

-The operation is valid, so they store the entry and action header in their personal shard of the DHT, along with their **validation receipts** attesting their validity.
+The operation is valid, so they store the entry and action in their personal DHT stores, along with their **validation receipts** attesting its validity.

 ![](/assets/img/concepts/7.13-respond-validation-receipts.png){.sz80p} {.center}